 5 | Raw Foods Add Extra Fiber to Your Diet

 It may go without saying that the majority of the foods in a raw diet will consist of vegetables, nuts, fruits, and seeds.
-This is true for most individuals, even if a person is still eating meat and dairy.
+This is true for most individuals, even if they are still eating meat and dairy.
 All of these types of foods can provide a variety of different benefits, as we’ve described.
 They also all have one thing in common – they’re all great sources of fiber!
 And did you know that getting enough of both soluble and insoluble fiber can actually help with hormone balance?

 Insoluble fiber is just as important for hormone health because of the role it plays in detoxification.
 Insoluble fiber does not dissolve in water, so it can assist the body to stay hydrated.
 It also plays a key role in moving waste through the intestines, including excess xenoestrogens (mentioned above).
 Some experts refer to insoluble fiber as a “toothbrush” for your gut.
-It helps to move things through and out as well as to “scrub out” the inner lining of the digestive tract.
+It helps move things through and out, as well as “scrub out” the inner lining of the digestive tract.
 Because of this, it helps prevent constipation and encourages regular bowel movements.

 Some raw food sources of insoluble fiber also contain antibacterial qualities that can keep pathogenic bacteria at bay.
 One example of a raw veg that contains large amounts of insoluble fiber and is also an antimicrobial is the plain old carrot!